Muneeb97/Apple_twitter_data_Sentiment_Analysis/README.md

 We fitted multiple models to achieve our objective and the best model was selected after getting the evaluation metrics.

 After getting the predictions regarding the sentiment, a confusion matrix was plotted.
 Using the same predictions, the importance of words with both negative and positive sentiment were analysed and the first 20 words were plotted for both labels

+This project was for learning purposes only and is taken from: https://harrisonjansma.com/apple